sueLan/cocoapods-dependency-graph/DEV_README.md

 2. change code
 3. build gemspec
-If you add a new file, make sure that file is added in git before building gemspec.
+3.1.
+If you add a new file, make sure that file is added in git before building.
+Because in the `gemspec`, we use
     ```
+    spec.files         = `git ls-files`.split($/)
+    ```
+Now, you can build the `cocoapods-dependency-graph`
+```
 ~> cd cocoapods-dependency-graph
 ~> gem build cocoapods-dependency-graph.gemspec
 ```
+3.2.
+Go to  `~/.gem/ruby/${version}/gems/cocoapods-dependency-graph-0.0.1/lib/cocoapods-dependency-graph/`,  check if your file is packed into the plugin bundle.
 4. install cocoapods-dependency-graph

 ```